rust-lang/rls/README.md

 To work with the RLS, your project must be buildable using `cargo build`.
 If you use syntax extensions or build scripts, it is likely things will go wrong.

+## Testing

+Test using `cargo test`, however you must set `SYS_ROOT` as described above.

+Testing is unfortunately minimal.
+There is support for regression tests, but not many actual tests exists yet.
+There is signifcant [work to do](https://github.com/jonathandturner/rustls/issues/12) before we have a comprehensive testing story.

 ## Standard library support